sudar/Arduino-Makefile/README.md

 On Windows:

-You need to install Cygwin and its packages for Make, Perl and the following Serial library.
+You need to install Cygwin and its packages for Make, Perl, Python2 and the following Serial library.

 Assuming you included Python in your Cygwin installation: